serokell/serokell-util/serokell-style.md

 {-# INLINE id #-}
 ```

-In case of data type definitions you must put the pragma before
+For data type definitions, you _must_ put the pragma before
 the type it applies to.
 Example:

 ```haskell